 Keep an eye on the competitions in your workplace, and make sure that people feel comfortable speaking up about anything that makes them feel overwhelmed or stressed.
 Additionally, it might also be worth focusing on hiring the right kind of people when you’re building your business too.

 When you’re adding to your organization, look for people who thrive in a competitive environment, and share the same entrepreneurial mindset that you had when you launched the brand.
 While you can develop a spirit of entrepreneurship within your team, it is easier to hire those people that already have it.

 5. Introduce Plenty of Opportunities for Flexibility

 Finally, there’s a reason why flexible and remote working has become increasingly popular in the modern workplace.
 Research constantly shows that people who have flexibility in their schedule are more productive and creative because they can organize their day around the times when they’re most likely to come up with great ideas.

 Allowing your team the opportunity to choose their own flexible schedules or giving them the chance to work from home when they feel like it can make your employees more motivated, and it can also help to nourish the drive for better work/life balance that’s so common among entrepreneurs.

 Still, just because you should be giving your team their freedom, doesn’t mean that it’s not important to work on some solid communication practices too.
 As companies grow and become more dispersed, internal communication can become more complex.
 Make sure that every member of your team feels connected to the rest of the business.

-By Raj Jana, Quest Author
+By Raj Jana, Guest Author